sunbearr/Boids-Simulation/README.md

 1,000 boids:
 ![1,000 boids](1000boids.PNG)

-100,000 boids - about ~40 seconds on the with GPUs on the cluster, starts breaking pygame with so many objects
+100,000 boids - about ~40 seconds with GPUs on the cluster, starts breaking pygame with so many objects.
 ![100,000 boids](100000boids.PNG)